storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/snapshots.md

 <table class="docs-tip">
 <td><img src="/resources/images/warning.png"/></td>
 <td>
-A coroutine snapshot operation duplicates a coroutine instance.
+A coroutine instance snapshot operation duplicates a coroutine instance.
-This does not duplicate any other (global) objects that the coroutine is pointing to.
+This does not duplicate any other (global) objects that the coroutine instance is pointing to.
-Capturing a coroutine snapshot duplicates the state of the <b>local variables</b> on the coroutine stack, and its execution state (i.e. program counter).
+Capturing a coroutine instance snapshot duplicates the state of the <b>local variables</b> on the instance stack, and its execution state (i.e. program counter).
 It <b>does not</b> capture the state of the entire program runtime.
 </td>